geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

     Airborne VTEM survey collected in 2004.

-The decision was made to collect a second TEM survey in 2004 with an helicopter-born VTEM system.
+Due to peculiar negative data recorded by the AeroTEM system, the decision was made to collect a second TEM survey in 2004 with an helicopter-born VTEM system.
+A total of 20 lines were flown orientated EW at a 75 m line spacing, with an additional 2 tie lines along NS for a total of 39 line-km.
+The VTEM system measured the vertical component of the magnetic field using a concentric loop configuration.
+A cesium-vapour magnetometer bird is attached 15 m below the helicopter.